 Dobkowski, Michael N.; Wallimann, Isidor; Palmer, Alison; Rosenberg, Alan; Silverman, Evelyn; Bolkosky, Sidney M.; Rubin, Agi; Adalian, Rouben; Legters, Lyman H.; Markusen, Eric; and Charny, Israel W., "Genocide In Our Time : An Annotated Bibliography With Analytical Introductions" (1992).
 Books.
 30.

 Ann Arbor, Michigan

-Demography, Population, and Ecology Commons, Peace and Conflict Studies Commons, Political Science Commons, Race and Ethnicity Commons, Social Policy Commons, Social Psychology Commons, Sociology of Culture Commons
+Demography, Population, and Ecology Commons, History Commons, Inequality and Stratification Commons, Peace and Conflict Studies Commons, Political Science Commons, Race and Ethnicity Commons, Social Policy Commons, Social Psychology Commons, Sociology of Culture Commons